Ian Moor

 Ian John Moor (born 4 January 1974, in North Ferriby, East Riding of Yorkshire) is an English singer, and the Stars in Their Eyes Champion of Champions.

 Career

 In 1999 Moor won the ITV show Stars in Their Eyes produced by Granada Television, Manchester in 1999, with his impersonation of Irish musician and songwriter Chris De Burgh.
 He sang De Burgh's 1986 song "The Lady in Red".

+Later the same year he won the Stars in Their Eyes Champion of Champions title, which pitted the grand finalists of the previous decade together.
+Moore received a total of 481,525 votes - more than double the number of votes of his nearest competitor.